Barclays will cut investment bank again if performance doesn't improve

-LONDON Barclays Plc chief Antony Jenkins has threatened more cuts to its underperforming investment bank after a 750 million pounds charge by the British bank provided fresh evidence of the costs of past misdemeanours by its traders.
+LONDON Barclays Plc (BARC.L) chief Antony Jenkins has threatened more cuts to its underperforming investment bank after a 750 million pounds ($1.2 billion) charge by the British bank provided fresh evidence of the costs of past misdemeanors by its traders.

 Barclays last year cut costs, improved its capital strength and shed unwanted assets, which Jenkins said justified his decision to accept his first bonus since taking charge three years ago - helping his pay for last year to more than treble to 5.5 million pounds.